TIBCOSoftware/flogo/docs/content/development/flows/accumulate.md

 weight: 4320
 ---

-## What is an Accumulating the Activity Output for All Iterations
+## What is an Accumulating the Activity Output

 When using iterate over an activity or Repeat on True, you have the option to specify if you want to cumulative data from all iterations.
 You can do so by adding  `accumulate:true` to setting, By defaut it set to false